 GSI: Agreed - it can be overwhelming.
 I don't know which kind of help you would consider first.
-But if it's talking about your situation and learning your options, the Confidential Path to Care Advocate might be a good place to start.
+But if it's talking about your situation and learning your options, the Confidential Advocate might be a good place to start.
 Let's take a look at what they do...